 Directed Independent Research

 CIEE supports qualified students who wish to pursue an academically rigorous independent research project, under the guidance of CIEE staff, while in China.
 Independent research in this program requires the student to perform field research in the Chinese context, meeting and interacting with people, and observing public events and other social activities, in addition to traditional literature review.
-In order to enroll, students must submit a research proposal including a defined research topic, an explanation of research plans, a description of preparation in the planned area of study, a list of resources, a tentative outline of a final paper, and a suggested schedule of progress.
+To enroll, students must submit a research proposal including a defined research topic, an explanation of research plans, a description of preparation in the planned area of study, a list of resources, a tentative outline of a final paper, and a suggested schedule of progress.
 Students complete a total of 135 hours of research and meet with a CIEE assigned advisor to complete an academically rigorous, ethically sound, and culturally appropriate research project and final paper.
 Independent research topics include, but are not limited to, anthropology, ethnology, sociology, linguistics, philosophy, and Chinese religions.
 Approval for participation in Directed Independent Research must be obtained from the CIEE center director and the student’s home institution prior to arrival on the program.

 CLST 3001 CBEJ

 Seminar on Living and Learning in Beijing

 The CIEE Seminar on Living and Learning takes an experiential, developmental, and holistic approach to intercultural development.
 In this course, students will acquire intercultural concepts and skills to apply to their daily experiences in Beijing.
 Active reflection will help deepen their understanding of the complexity and diversity of Chinese core values and cultural practices; encourage them to develop a more nuanced awareness of cultural background; and help them manage the ability to handle intercultural tensions successfully.
 This course may meet at another CIEE host university, Peking University, a short subway commute from Minzu University of China.

 COMP 3001 BESC